 CHRONIC INFLAMMATION:

 - Studies show that chronic systemic inflammation is associated with chronic disease.
+It can last weeks, months, or even a lifetime in some chronic inflammatory diseases.

 - Acute myocarditis (inflammation of the heart muscle) is a potential condition for those with periodontal bacteria.
 Myocarditis can lead to rapid heart failure or cardiac arrest.